viettranuk/Reporting/README.md

 to perform the following tasks

-- Retrieve a list of all stations on the river Stort (or any other valid names, configurable)
+- Retrieve a list of all stations on a particular river (name is configurable)
 - For each station, display the station name, and using data from the last 7 days (configurable) to date to display

 > Its minimum level and when it first occurred